 Taught by: Heather K. Way, Frances Leos Martinez, Eliza Platts-Mills

 The Entrepreneurship and Community Development Clinic provides students with a unique opportunity to develop business law and problem solving skills while representing entrepreneurs, nonprofit organizations, and community groups.

 Students will learn how to represent their clients on a broad variety of transactional business law matters.
 Typical legal matters include:

 The Clinic will also offer a special tract involving policy development.
 These students will focus on assisting community groups to develop local and statewide policy solutions to community development issues.

 Clinic students learn how to represent their clients through bi-weekly classes, weekly team meetings with their clinic supervisor, and independent research and initiative.
 The Clinic classes emphasize the applicable substantive law; the larger social and theoretical context of the Clinic’s work; and the development of practical lawyering skills such as interviewing, counseling, negotiating, contract drafting, and public speaking.

 Enrollment is by application only.
 Students are encouraged to apply for the Clinic during early registration, as the Clinic fills up quickly.
-The deadline for early registration and for applications is March 29th.
+The deadline for applications and early registration is March 28th at 3 pm.
 Students may request to be placed on a waiting list if space is unavailable during registration.
 Grading is on a pass/fail basis for this six-credit hour clinic.

 The Clinic is a partnership between the Law School and Texas Community Building with Attorney Resources (Texas C-BAR), a project of Texas RioGrande Legal Aid.